-This display allows for on-board jump starting of the vehicle.
-See "Jump Starting (On-board with eAssist Only)" for more information.
+This display allows for on-board iump starting of the vehicle.
+See "Jump Starting (On-board with eAssist Only)."

 Remaining Oil Life

 This display shows an estimate of the oil's remaining useful life.
 If Remaining Oil Life 99% is displayed, that means 99% of the current oil life remains.